hungweitseng/CS203-fa21-prefetcher/README.md

 These stats will be placed in the file mem.trace.out, where mem.trace was the input file used.

 ## Trace File
 Average Memory Access Time will be used for comparisons of your prefetcher to the baseline and your colleagues' prefetchers.
-For your report, you should test your prefetcher on traces available here: proj1-traces.tar.gz.
+For your report, you should test your prefetcher on traces available here: https://github.com/hungweitseng/CS203-fa21-prefetcher/tree/main/traces
+.
 However, TA will test your prefetcher with another set of memory traces for the prefetching competition.
 Please consider making your design working for general cases.
 In addition, if TA cannot reproduce the experimental result in your report, your project will be considered as fail.

 You may wish to extend the simulator to collect more stats.
 This is not required, and your prefetcher should not depend on these modifications.

-While you will not be required to generate trace files for this project, you may wish to generate them to more thoroughly test your prefetcher's performance.
-A Pintool, named memtracer, that will produce trace files of the format required for this project is available here: memtracer2.tar.gz (Thanks to Sat, the 240A TA of 2007 Fall).
-Pin is a dynamic binary instrumentation tool that is free to use.
-While you won't be expected to know much about Pin, you can download it as well as find the manual here.
-You should use the Rev. 23100 release (12/03/2008).
-The usage of pin tool is simple.
-After downloading and untarring Pin, there will be a directory named "Bin" where the pin executable will reside.
-Although you can place the memtracer pintool from any directory, it is probably easiest if you copy it to that "Bin" directory.
-From within the "Bin" directory, you can then run the following command:

-./pin -t memtracer [-skip s] [-length l] -- /path/to/program

-The skip and length field are optional and are used to skip the first s instruction and to run for only l instructions.
-For example, if you wanted to instrument the "ls" program (which resides in /bin/ls on most Linux systems) but wanted to skip the first 100 instructions and only instrument 500 instructions you would run the command: ./pin -t memtracer -skip 100 -length 500 -- /bin/ls

-Please note that you will likely want to use the skip option when generating traces.
-This will allow you to skip over the loading of shared libraries and other things that are not part of the functionality of the program you are running.
-Including this startup process in your trace file will skew the behavior of your cache.

-After running the memtracer tool, you will be left with a file named "mem.trace" that you can then give to your cache simulator.
-While Pin can instrument any binary executable file (including Firefox... with some finessing), it adds a lot of overhead so be patient when attempting to instrument large programs.
-The memtracer tool limits the number of memory accesses that it logs to 2M so you don't need to worry about accidentally filling up your hard disk with the trace file on a large program.

-While you are free to use any program that you wish, we suggest the following (which should be available on almost any Linux system you use): grep, djpeg, cjpeg, ps2pdf, gcc, gunzip, gzip, bzip2, bunzip2, tar, md5sum, perl, m4, cpp, sort, diff, ppmdither, java, javac, latex, python, uuencode, enscript
-You can find out find out more about using these programs by looking at their man files (e.g. man djpeg).

 ## Collaboration
 You should feel free to discuss the project with others in the class including sharing detailed performance results of your predictor.
 Sharing code is expressly forbidden.